-- a thumb-sized piece of ginger, peeled and finely sliced
+- 1 thumb-sized knob ginger - peeled and finely sliced

-- 2 stalks of lemongrass, finely sliced (see tips)
+- 2 stalks lemongrass - finely sliced (see tips)

-- 2 to 4 bird’s eye chilis (siling labuyo), finely chopped
+- 2 to 4 bird’s eye chilies - finely chopped

 - Pour in the broth.
 Season with fish sauce.
 Bring to the boil, lower the heat, cover and simmer for 15 minutes or until the chicken is done.